 Please take a poll in the last of this article.
-Tell us which is your favorite gnome desktop.
+Tell us your favorite gnome desktops.

 Ubuntu is a Debian-based Linux distro that is very popular among the Linux community.
 It’s the first distro that is usually recommended to newbies wanting to try out Linux.
 One greatest advantage for using Ubuntu is that soon there’ll be professional apps from big companies like Adobe, Microsoft, etc (made possible with snap) So eliminating the divide between FOSS users and prosumers.Ubuntu started featuring GNOME desktop last year but with some slight modification from the original one.
 The customized desktop looks similar to the abandoned Unity desktop to ease the migration for old users.
 Still, the desktop looks refreshing considering the developers have done a great job with themes and icons.

 - Solid OS for general uses purpose and newbies too.